Canon 7D vs Sony RX10 III

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D: